| Other High Component Breeds |

 Jerseys milking in the herd, and three calves from the three that

 have freshened.
-Our first Jersey, Starheart, was scored VG-87 as
+Our first Jersey, FVF Morris Starheartt, was scored

-a two year old and she is developing into a beautiful and highly
+VG-87 as a two year old and she is developing into a beautiful and

-productive cow with a projected first lactation of 20,196 with 5.2%
+highly productive cow with a projected first lactation of 20,196

-butterfat.
-The other two young Jerseys are also off to a good start
+with 5.2% butterfat.
+Our other two young Jerseys are off to a good

 Toby brought his Ayrshires with him and these are housed at Wall